 - Many seagrass beds are subject to strict protection measures.
-Such measures must be encoded, where required, using the features Restricted Area Navigational or Restricted Area Regulatory (see clauses 17.8 and 17.9). - If considered necessary, the type of seagrass may be encoded using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
+Such measures must be encoded, where required, using the features Restricted Area Navigational or Restricted Area Regulatory (see clauses 17.8 and 17.9). - If considered necessary, the type of seagrass may be encoded using the complex attribute information (see clause 2.4.6).